• Skip to main content

 We sailed from Anchorage (Whittier) to Vancouver as part of our USA adventure and hit one stunning port after the next.
 We admired Hubbard Glacier from the ship and visited the beautiful ports of Skagway, Ketchikan, Icy Strait Point, and Juneau.
 See Alaska Cruise Tips: Know Before You Sail for our best recommendations at each port.

-⇒ If you’re still in the planning process, click here for current specials offered by Princess Cruise lines.
+⇒ If you’re still in the planning process, click here for deals on Alaska cruises.

 Save for later